falaelcom/raw-profiler/README.md

 In the application main file (e.g. app.js), add

-    require("raw-profiler");
+    require("raw-profiler").global();
-    __pfconfig({logger: __pf.FsLogger, logDelayMs: 4000});
+    __pfconfig({logger: __pf.FileLogger, flushDelayMs: 4000});

-    //	will use __pf.FsLogger and store the profiler output in the ~/__pflogs directory; will flush the output 4 seconds after a new entry has been enqueued to an empty log queue
+    //	will use __pf.FileLogger and store the profiler output in the ~/__pflogs directory; will flush the output 4 seconds after a new entry has been enqueued to an empty log queue
-    //  with a constant flow of logging data, `logDelayMs: 4000` will effectively cause the file system logger to flush the accumulated data roughly every 4 seconds
+    //  with a constant flow of logging data, `flushDelayMs: 4000` will effectively cause the file system logger to flush the accumulated data roughly every 4 seconds

 To create a file logger with custom params, use

-    require("raw-profiler");
+    require("raw-profiler").global();
 	__pfconfig({logger: __pf.createFileLogger(
 	{
-		source: "MyAppInstance",
+		sourceKey: "MyAppInstance",
 		logDirectory: "/var/logs/raw-profiler",
 		maxLogSizeBytes: 1024 * 1024,
 		maxArchiveSizeBytes: 200 * 1024 * 1024,